 CompanyRating

 While these are the current ratings, it’s a good idea to note that they can change every year.
-For instance, S&P has previously rated Mercury at AA- before lowering them to A+ and then simply an A.
+For instance, Moody’s has previously rated Mercury at A2- before lowering it to A3.

-Even though A is still a strong rating, the continual decline is an important indicator for company health and stability.
+Even though A3 still has a relatively strong rating, its continual decline is an important indicator of the company’s health and stability.
 Keep this in mind as you evaluate Mercury and other auto insurance providers.

 Mercury customer reviews and complaints